Digital Delusion Pt 2: Prioritising People Over Platforms

 Book Review: The Digital Delusion by Dr. Jared Cooney-Horvath

-Book Review: The Digital Delusion by Dr. Jared Cooney-HorvathBy: Martin Hughes
+Book Review: The Digital Delusion by Dr. Jared Cooney-Horvathby: Martin Hughes

 Is unchecked technology actually weakening how our students think and remember?
 We dive into Dr Jared Cooney-Horvath’s confronting new book, The Digital Delusion, and share practical strategies for "Intentional Tech" use that prioritise deep learning over easy answers.